sashperso/openshift-hc/user_guide.md

 # User Guide
 This user guide is for consultants who want to run the health check.

+The playbook makes usage of `oc` cli **and** ansible module: `k8sinfo` to generate checks on the OpenShift cluster, and presents statuses of the target component within the cluster.

 ### 1. Access

 To run the heath check, you need access to the OpenShift Container Platform, with cluster-admin access (or a custom User with Cluster ReadOnly permissions).